cuth/Title-CSS/README.md

 This is why it works
 --------------------
-Block identifiers or "Title" classes create a scope for all the descendent classes within the block.
+Block identifiers or "Title" classes create a scope for all the descendant classes within the block.
 Descendant classes can be repeated in other Title blocks without style collision.

 HTML class names are *case-sensitive*.
 This is mentioned in the [HTML4 spec](http://www.w3.org/TR/REC-html40/struct/global.html#h-7.5.2).
 L. David Baron of Mozilla interprets the CSS and HTML specs [here](http://dbaron.org/css/test/casesens).